Marc Lasry

-Marc Lasry (born September 23, 1959) is an American billionaire businessman and private equity manager.
-He is the co-founder and chief executive officer (CEO) of Avenue Capital Group, and the co-owner of the NBA's Milwaukee Bucks basketball team.
+Marc Lasry is a Moroccan American billionaire businessman and private equity manager.
+He is the co-founder and chief executive officer (CEO) of Avenue Capital Group.
+He was a co-owner of the NBA's Milwaukee Bucks basketball team from 2014 to 2023.

 Early life and education

-Lasry was born in Marrakesh, Morroco.
-When he was seven years old, he and his family immigrated to the U.S. His father, Moise, was a computer programmer and his mother, Elise, was a schoolteacher.
+Lasry was born in to a Jewish family in Marrakesh, Morocco.
+When he was seven years old, he and his family immigrated to the U.S., right before the outbreak of the Six Day War in 1967.
+His father, Moise, was a computer programmer and his mother, Elise, was a schoolteacher.
 Lasry grew up in West Hartford, Connecticut, and received a B.A. in history from Clark University in 1981 and a J.D. from New York Law School in 1984.
 While in law school, he worked as a clerk for the Chief Bankruptcy Judge of the Southern District of New York, Edward Ryan.